LouisDelbosc/Livres/introduction_to_reinforcement_learning.md

 *How to define a reinforcement learning method:*
-**Create a agent interacting with its environment to achieve a goal** The goald must be related to the state of the environment Three aspects :
+**Create a agent interacting with its environment to achieve a goal** The goal must be related to the state of the environment Three aspects :
 - sensation
 - action